 Another ancient medicinal herb used to treat anxiety and restlessness is Valerian root.
 You may also know it for its ability to aide with sleeplessness.
 Here’s what the University of Maryland Medical Center has to say about this plant:

 Scientists aren’t sure how valerian works, but they believe it increases the amount of a chemical called gamma aminobutyric acid (GABA) in the brain.
 GABA helps regulate nerve cells and has a calming effect on anxiety.
 Drugs such as alprazolam (Xanax) and diazepam (Valium) also work by increasing the amount of GABA in the brain.

 Medical professionals agree that stress is harmful to the mind and body.
-Taking supplements for stress can help you increase your resilience in stressful situations.
+In addition to supplements, like beta glucans, there are supplements for stress that can help you increase your resilience in stressful situations.
 You will be physically better prepared to handle stress.
 As a result, this will reduce the likelihood of your stress turning into physical and mental health problems.

 Sources are linked within the article content.